Skip to Main Content

 Some churches may find they can’t pay for necessary repairs through capital campaigns, general offerings, bequests, grants, or other fundraising activities.
 In this event congregations should work with their district superintendent to determine the best ways to continue to church’s ministries.
 This may necessitate considering options for using or finding space or sharing ministry with other congregations.

 The NICUM board remains strongly committed to providing the optimum property and casualty insurance program for our member churches.
-This will be more affordable when churches commit to in controlling risk as much as possible.
+This will be more affordable when churches commit to controlling risk as much as possible.
 When we work together to minimize risk, we will have more dollars available for ministry!

 News & Announcements